Esri/jsapi-resources/core-samples/README.md

 Run `npm install` in a project directory and then start adding ArcGIS Maps SDK for JavaScript functionality.

-For additional information, see the [Build with ES modules](https://developers.arcgis.com/javascript/latest/es-modules/) Guide topic in the SDK.
+For additional information, see the [Get started with npm](https://developers.arcgis.com/javascript/latest/get-started-npm/#api) Guide topic in the SDK.

 ## TypeScript